Degree completed in 2018.

-Gendered coal struggles at the margins - the work of men, women and children in an informal/artisanal mine in post-Soviet Tajikistan
+Gendered coal struggles at the margins: the working lives of men, women and children in Soviet and post-Soviet Tajikistan

 Negar is a DPhil candidate and a Departmental Lecturer in Human Geography.
 After several years working as an environmental and social executive for an international development project in South-East Asia, Negar graduated in 2012 with a first class degree in Environment and Development from King's College London.

 Negar is a French/Iranian feminist political and development geographer trained in the UK.
 Her work brings the insights of feminist political ecology, labour geography, and the sensibilities of an ethnographer to issues of work, migration, resource struggles, gender and Muslimness in the Global South, and the post-Soviet Muslim South.
 She undertakes empirically grounded research on topical development issues with marginalized communities - women, men and children informal and precarious laborers in mines in post-Soviet Tajikistan, women Afghan migrants.
 Her work fosters conversations between different strands of feminist geographical research: geographies of Muslim identities, postcolonial geography, political ecology, labour geography, children and youth geographies and feminist geopolitics.
 Negar is also an aspiring documentary filmmaker.

 - 2012 - Best Thesis Award King's College London (MA Environment & Development)